Please refer to congenital cerebral toxoplasmosis for a specific discussion on this condition.

 - first trimester: fetal death

-- second trimester: retinochoroiditis, microcephaly, and mental retardation
+- second trimester: retinochoroiditis, microcephaly, and intellectual disability

 - third trimester: lymphadenopathy, hepatosplenomegaly, eye injuries, and brain calcifications

-Fetal transmission occurs in ~40% of cases where primary maternal infection is acquired during pregnancy 3.
-Transmission of infection acquired prior to conception is uncommon and in most cases infection is transmitted in the 3rd trimester.
+Fetal transmission occurs in ~40% of cases where the primary maternal infection is acquired during pregnancy 3.
+Transmission of infection acquired prior to conception is uncommon and in most cases, infection is transmitted in the 3rd trimester.
 In ~10% cases the infection tends to be severe.

 It classically gives a triad of (affected in ~80% 3):

 - PCR test on amniotic fluid: more specific 7

 - cordocentesis for the detection of T. gondii-specific IgM antibodies: usually detectable after 20 weeks of gestation

 Intracranial findings that may be present sonographically include:

 - fetal intracranial calcification: tends to be distributed randomly throughout the brain